-Evaluation Criteria
+Evaluation Criteria Maximum Points

 Organizational Qualifications

 Points will be applied based on the experience and perceived capabilities of both the organization and their staff to successfully complete the proposed service delivery to meet the needs of the service group.
-20
+15

 Service Delivery Plan

 Points will be applied based on the innovation, quality, and strength of service delivery design, through a continuum of comprehensive services and partnerships, resulting in outcomes-based skills development and employment preparation services for youth and young adults.
-60
+55

 Budget and Budget Narrative

 Points will be applied based on the overall cost and justification proposed by the respondent, including an evaluation of the respondent's ability to appropriately manage and account for the contract funds.
 15

 Target Area

 Points will be applied for proposals targeting one or all the five high- priority neighborhood clusters in the Near East (46201), North West (46208), Mid-north (46205), North East Corridor (46218), and Far East (46235) areas of Indianapolis.
 5

+Diversity, Equity, and Inclusion

+Points will be applied based on the expressed commitment to diversity, equity, and inclusion; expression of this commitment in organizational policy; demonstration of its practices in operations and programmatic areas; and the depth and quality of its accountability mechanisms.
+10

 Total Points 100